hitchin999/protector_net/README.md

    Enter your panel’s URL, e.g. `https://doors.example.com:11001`.

 2. **Username & Password**
-   Must be a Protector.Net user with **Master** privileges (full API rights and the ability to execute action plans).
+   Must be a Protector.Net admin with **System Admin** privileges (full API rights and the ability to execute action plans).
-   _Note: If your account lacks Master-level rights, some buttons (especially action plans) may fail._
+   _Note: If your account lacks System Admin-level rights, some buttons (especially action plans) may fail._

 3. **Default Override Minutes**
    The duration used by the “Timed Override Unlock” button (default: 5).